 The aim of this installment is to shed light on why a non-Reformed view of the atonement subverts Christian orthodoxy as it relates to a divine intention to redeem by the undivided works of the Trinity.
 Stated positively, only limited atonement coheres with God’s intention to save.
-Particular attention will be given to theological inconsistencies within “four-point Calvinism” and anti-Calvinism respectively.
+In what follows below, attention will be given to the theological implications of “four-point Calvinism” and anti-Calvinism in an effort to show why such non-Reformed views of the atonement are incompatible with the Christian church’s understanding of the triune God.

 Christ’s high priestly prayer: